 New England Lobster

 In terms of presentation, the New England Lobster was the finest, alongside the Summer Truffle Puff.
-That’s because like the dumplings, you likely haven’t had a lobster dish like Chef Boon’s.
-In more detail, you will have a bite sized portion of the lobster.
-However, in addition is the head of the lobster complete with one antenna and garnish accents.
+That’s because, like the dumplings, you likely haven’t had a lobster dish like Chef Boon’s.
+In more detail, you will have a bite-sized portion of the lobster.
+However, the head of the lobster is complete with one antenna and garnish accents.
 Moreover, this lobster dish also stood out on its own for its distinctive flavors.
-For this dish, you will need to use the smaller fork and a knife to pull out the lobster meat.
+You must use a smaller fork and a knife to pull out the lobster meat for this dish.
 By all means, you should find the lobster exceptionally delicious.

 Braised Crispy Short Ribs

 This dish arrived at the same time as the final two dishes, Sugar Snap Peas and Dried Scallop & Peanut Rice.
-In other words, you try each of these dishes together, while placing portions on a separate dish.
-The short ribs are superb as are the other two complementary dishes.
-Like the Black Cod, the ribs were expertly prepared and soft and tender.
-This trio of dishes are so good, they should please even the most finicky of San Francisco gourmands.
+In other words, you try each of these dishes together while placing portions on a separate dish.
+The short ribs are superb, as are the other two complementary dishes.
+Like the Black Cod, the ribs were expertly prepared, soft, and tender.
+This trio of dishes is so good that they should please even the most finicky of San Francisco gourmands.

 Pipa Duck (Supplement $48)

 By all means, you should order the add-on dish Pipa Duck.
-As long as it fits your evening’s budget and your appetite, it will most definitely be a highlight.
+As long as it fits your evening’s budget and appetite, it will definitely be a highlight.
 After all, it’s a signature dish of Chef Ho Chee Boon, with premium slices of fatty duck meat.
-That’s not to mention how beautiful the chef has created this delicacy.
+That’s not to mention how beautifully the chef has created this delicacy.
 On the other hand, those aforementioned finicky diners might question why this dish is priced as it is.
-At this point, you can ask for more details from your knowledgable server.
+Now, you can ask for more details from your knowledgeable server.
 Please note that this dish does not appear on the online menu.

 Related: Dining At Michelin Star Temporis In Chicago